Jonatandb/tvchart-extension/README.md

 ### About the repo
 * `common.js` contains the logic used on all websites the extension runs on, and includes setting up the chart overlay and injection of the chart button.
 * `<website_name>.js` contains logic specific to `website_name`

+---

+### Workaround to use with Netflix in spanish (Tested from Argentina)
+  - Download / Descargar
+  - Unzip / Descomprimir
+  - Go to Chrome Extensions / Ir a "Extensiones" en el menú de configuraciones de Chrome
+  - Click on Load Unpacked / "Click en Cargar extensión sin empaquetar"
+  - Select the folder with the content of the zip / Seleccionar la carpeta con lo que estaba en el zip
+  - Enjoy! / Disfrutar!